dotsnav/dotsnav/README.md

 ## Getting Started
 ### Installation
 To have a quick look at DotsNav clone or download the master branch which contains a full Unity 2020.3 LTS project.
+See the Demo folder for the examples seen in the demo and video.

 The recommended way of installing DotsNav is through the [OpenUPM](https://openupm.com/packages/com.bassmit.dotsnav/) package installer (top right).
 Download and add the unitypackage to a project to install DotsNav, including setting up the scoped registry required.